Student Rights and Responsibilities

 7. Disrupting or obstructing teaching, research, administration, other University activities, including its public service functions on or off campus, or of other authorized non-University activities when the conduct occurs on University premises.
 (Refer to Policy Statement C at the close of this document for the Board of Trustees’ Policy on Campus Disruption).

-1. parading or marching on streets, roadways, or property of the University without the advance approval of the Vice President for Student Success or designee and the Director of Public Safety or designee.
+1. parading or marching on streets, roadways, or property of the University without the advance approval of the Vice President for Student Services or designee and the Director of Public Safety or designee.

 2. interfering with the freedom of another person or group to move about in a lawful manner.
 This includes, but is not limited to, preventing a person or group from lawfully entering or leaving a building; unlawfully stopping traffic on roadways or in parking lots; and preventing a person or group from lawfully entering or leaving Western Illinois University campuses.

-8. Trespassing in areas that are posted, off-limits, and/or restricted including, but not limited to, water towers, electrical substations, areas under construction or repair, areas cordoned off by University officials, rooftops, and buildings that are closed.
+8. Trespassing or unauthorized entry in University-owned or controlled facilities or being in a University-owned or controlled or controlled facility or area after designated hours of operation that are closed, posted off-limits, and/or restricted including, but not limited to, water towers, electrical substations, areas under construction or repair, areas cordoned off by University officials, rooftops, and buildings that are closed.

 1. possessing, duplicating, or using keys to any University building or facility without authorization by appropriate University officials or committing an act of unauthorized entry into or use of University buildings or facilities.